rwblokzijl/Msc-thesis-EuroToken/thesis.md

 # Introduction

-Since the Bitcoin [TODO cite] white paper was published in 2008, the world has been speculating on how decentralized ledger technologies could be used to restructure the financial infrastructure of the world to redistribute power towards the masses and away from large opaque organisations.
-9 years later, Facebook announced a private currency controlled by a group of corporations [TODO cite].
-3 years after that the Chinese government announced that they had reached 92,771 transactions per second with their new Central Bank Digital Currency (CBDC) [TODO cite].
+Since the Bitcoin [@Bitcoin:whitepaper] white paper was published in 2008, the world has been speculating on how decentralized ledger technologies could be used to restructure the financial infrastructure of the world to redistribute power towards the masses and away from large opaque organisations.
+9 years later, Facebook announced a private currency controlled by a group of corporations [@Diem:whitepaper].
+3 years after that the Chinese government announced that they had reached 92,771 transactions per second with their new Central Bank Digital Currency (CBDC) [@ForbesChinaCoin:online].
 And the Eurosystem is set to make a decision on whether to start a digital euro project in mid 2021.

 The direction of crypto currencies is no longer determined by eccentric visionaries imagining a financial system that gave power back to the people and